mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 Customer Data Platform (CDP) integrations may require some configuration to work the Simplified API:
 - Segment works out of the box with both the simplified and original APIs with no special configurations.
 - Rudderstack has a [connection setting](https://www.rudderstack.com/docs/destinations/streaming-destinations/mixpanel/#connection-settings) that should match the API version configured on your Mixpanel project.
-- mParticle works out the box with the original API, but requires the following change to work with the simplified API: supply `$device_id` and `$user_id` explicitly as properties on your events.
+- mParticle works out of the box with the original API, but requires the following change to work with the simplified API: supply `$device_id` and `$user_id` explicitly as properties on your events.

 Most other integrations are unaffected by this API change.
 These integrations are not involved in identity management, they send data to the ID they are given and will work the same way on the simplified API that they do on the original API.

-### How does the Simplified API differ from the the Original API?
+### How does the Simplified API differ from the Original API?

 - **`$user_id`/`$device_id` are linked without separate `$identify`, `$merge`, or `$create_alias` events.** The Original API required sending one of these three special event types to link two identities.
-In the Simplified API the `$identify`, `$merge`, and `$create_alias` events no longer have any special meaning and will be ignored.
+In the Simplified API, the `$identify`, `$merge`, and `$create_alias` events no longer have any special meaning and will be ignored.
 Instead, identities are linked using the `$user_id` and `$device_id` properties on regular events as described above.
 - **`$distinct_id` is predictable and matches `$user_id` for identified users.** In the Original API, IDs are grouped into identity clusters and any ID within the cluster might become the “canonical” distinct ID.
 In the simplified API, the `$distinct_id` is deterministic: it will always be the `$user_id` that you provide.
 - **There is no limit on the number of `$device_id`s that can be merged into a single `$user_id`.** In the Original API a maximum of 500 IDs can be merged into a single cluster.
-In the Simplified API there is no similar restriction; you can merge an unlimited number of `$device_id`s into `$user_id`s.
+In the Simplified API, there is no similar restriction; you can merge an unlimited number of `$device_id`s into `$user_id`s.
 This is useful in apps where users log out and log in often.

 ## FAQ

 ### What is Distinct ID?
 `distinct_id` is an identifier set by Mixpanel based on the combination of `$device_id` and `$user_id`.
 The purpose of `distinct_id` is to provide a single, unified identifier for a user across devices and sessions.
 This helps Mixpanel compute metrics like Daily Active Users accurately: when two events have the same value of `distinct_id`, they are considered as being performed by 1 unique user.
-By joining on the `distinct_id`, Mixpanel is also able to accurately count funnels or retention metrics that span a user's logged out behavior and logged in behavior.
+By joining on the `distinct_id`, Mixpanel is also able to accurately count funnels or retention metrics that span a user's logged-out behavior and logged-in behavior.

 Note: You cannot set the value of `distinct_id` yourself, it will be set by Mixpanel.
 How it's set depends on the [version of ID Merge](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) that your project uses:
 * **Simplified ID Merge (default):** `distinct_id` will be the `$user_id` if present, otherwise will be `$device:<$device_id>`.
-* **Original ID Merge:** `distinct_id` will be either the `$user_id` or `$device_id`, but is non-determinstic and chosen to optimize backend performance.
+* **Original ID Merge:** `distinct_id` will be either the `$user_id` or `$device_id`, but is non-deterministic and chosen to optimize backend performance.
 If you want control over a particular identifier for the user, we recommend setting a [user profile property](/docs/tracking/how-tos/user-profiles), such as 'User ID', that has your identified ID.
 This allows you to have a property that represents the identified user ID.

 ### What does Mixpanel recommend using as the `$user_id`?
 We recommend using an ID that is unique to each user and does not change, for example a database ID.
 While using an identifier like email may be more convenient, keep in mind that you cannot merge 2 `$user_id`s or change a `$user_id`, so if the user changes their email, they will count as a separate user.